fawad-khalil/sample-cart-system/README.md

 # Project Structure:
 	.
+	├── docs # Documentation goes here
 	├── helper # helper JS files that contain helper functions such as wrapper to mongoose and redis etc.
+	├── res # global resources for the app
+		├── config.json # configuration settings existing globally for the app such as address of mongodb server ├── res.json # constant resources such as string constants, paths etc.

 	├── src # source files of the app
 		├── libs # libraries that exist globally such as connection to mongodb using mongoose, and redis etc.
 		├── middlewares # global middlewares that would apply to all express routes ├── modules # different modules of the app.
-Each subfolder represents a module ├── modules
-			├── module-name # a module
+Each subfolder represents a module ├── module-name # a module
 				├── controller # logics handling of the module
 					├── helper.js # Use case wrapper of the module.
 Calls Mongoose and redis wrapper etc. in use cases ├── module-name.js # Business logic wrapper of the module.
 Provides business logic to the use case in different scenarios

 				├── middleware # middleware of the routes of the modules ├── model